 Enrollment in Shawnee Mission schools is limited to students whose parent(s) lives in the district.
 Mere ownership of property does not establish residency.
 More detailed definitions of residency are provided in the student section of the SMSD Board of Education policy manual (Student Admissions To/Withdrawals From - School Board Policy JBC).
 Additional explanation of the policy can be provided by building principals.

-In the instance that a student and/or family is living with a resident of the district on a full-time basis, but they are not the homeowner, a residency hearing will be necessary for that student to seek resident status.
+In the instance that a student and/or family is living with a resident of the district on a full-time basis, but they are not the homeowner, a residency verification hearing will be necessary for that student to seek resident status.
 Paperwork must be filled out and notarized in advance of the hearing.
-This includes providing district required proof of residency from both the homeowner and parent(s).
-Residence provider packets may be obtained in-person at all school offices and they can assist you through the process.
+This includes providing required proof of residency from both the homeowner and parent(s).
+Residence provider packets may be obtained in-person at all school offices or at the links below: